sharetribe/flex-docs/src/docs/howto-listing/bookings-with-buffer/index.md

 };
 ```

-You will then need to use the new extension function to replace the
+You will then need to use the new function to replace the built-in
-built-in _startOf()_ function.
+_startOf()_ function.

 We also need to calculate the increment of time to add to each time
 boundary, i.e. how long are the stretches of time delineated by the
 boundaries.
-To do that, we need an isStart attribute, i.e. whether we're
+To do that, we need an _isStart_ attribute, i.e. whether
-dealing with start times or end times.
+we're dealing with start times or end times.

 We also need isFirst, i.e. whether the boundary in question is the very
 first one in the list.
 Since we're rounding to the buffer time (here: 15